ArborXR/abxr-cli/README.md

 ## Command Groups

-The CLI tool is divided into two main groups: apps and files.
+The CLI tool is divided into multiple groups including apps, app_bundles, files, and devices.
 Each group has its own set of subcommands.

 ### Apps Commands